 The backstory here is that Mr. Weiner is under investigation for allegedly sexting with potentially an underaged girl.
 And so they looked at that laptop as part of that investigation and found a whole slew of emails that — some of which, I'm told, include Ms. Abedin's having work discussions on email.

 And now they have to go through these thousands of emails to see if any of them might contain classified or any other information that the investigators would consider instructive to the email investigation.

-JUDY WOODRUFF: So, it’s thousands of emails?
-Is that what they’re saying?
+So, it's thousands of emails?
+Is that what they're saying?

-DEVLIN BARRETT: Well, right.
-There’s thousands of emails on the laptop, I’m told, but they have to go through and figure out how many of those are her work discussions.
-And that number, I’m told, hasn’t been calculated yet.
+Well, right.
+There's thousands of emails on the laptop, I'm told, but they have to go through and figure out how many of those are her work discussions.
+And that number, I'm told, hasn't been calculated yet.

-JUDY WOODRUFF: But this investigation into Hillary Clinton’s confidential emails has been going on for some time.
-They’re just now looking at this particular laptop?
+But this investigation into Hillary Clinton's confidential emails has been going on for some time.
+They're just now looking at this particular laptop?